Aulacephalodon: Description

 Aulacephalodon is considered to be medium-sized relative to other dicynodont species, unique to other dicynodont species due to the canine tusks they possessed.
 Fossilization tends to have preserved only skulls and complete or fragmented bones of Aulacephalodon bainii, requiring paleontologists to use the unique features of the cranium when identifying specimens believed to belong to the genus.
 Aulacephalodon had short, broad skulls with a recorded range of 135 mm to 410 mm.
 Comparison of juvenile and mature individuals suggest that Aulacephalodon demonstrated a positive allometric growth pattern for their cranial features and a negative allometric growth pattern for their tusk and orbit size as ontogenetic age increases.
 Disproportionately large eyes in juveniles of a species is considered a characteristic of higher vertebrates.
 Diagnostic features of Aulacephalodon include (1) the size of their nasal bosses, (2) the shape and articulation of cranial bones, and (3) the length-breadth ration of the skull.
-The most complete restoration of Aulacephalodon is a skeleton of A. peavoti from the Field Museum of Natural History in Chicago.A set of footprints was found in the Teekloof Formation of the Beaufort Group by C.S.
+The most complete restoration of Aulacephalodon is a skeleton of A. peavoti from the Field Museum of Natural History in Chicago.

+Putative trackways

+A set of footprints was found in the Teekloof Formation of the Beaufort Group by C.S.
 MacRae (1990), believing to have been made by either Aulacephalodon or the related Rhachiocephalus.
 Biostratigraphy placed the formation that contained the tracks within the Cistecephalus Assemblage Zone.
 Two sets of tracks were found, most likely belonging to two different individuals, with a pace approximately 600–650 mm in length.
 The organism that made the tracks was a large, and heavily padded, homopodus quadruped with a short tail.
-The tracks had a width of 800 mm, which when combined with the short stride length suggests Aulacephalodon, or Rhaciocephalus, was an inefficient walker.
+The tracks had a width of 800 mm, which when combined with the short stride length suggests Aulacephalodon, or Rhachiocephalus, was an inefficient walker.

+An additional set of trackways was found at the Asante Sana game preserve near Petersburg in the Balfour Formation of the Beaufort Group.
+The morphology of the manus tracks, referred to the ichnospecies Dicynodontipus icelsi, compares well with the manus of Aulacephalodon.